 In winters, one wants to be under as many layers as possible, and the thought of removing those layers to remoisturize is just awful!
 For this, we love avocado oil or olive oil, as they are high in emollients and lock moisture into your skin for an extended period of time.
 Apply them in the morning and you should be comfortable throughout the day, into the late evening.

 Please remember to always perform a test patch before using a new product on your skin and to speak to your doctor beforehand.
 Natural oils are typically safe but for those with nut allergies, a consult with a physician is recommended.

 Interested in dry skin products?
 Check also:

-Joan S. Wilson is a lifelong healthy lifestyle promoter.
-Healthy eating, exercising is her daily routine for 11 years.
-Joan S. Wilson works as a nutritionist for 5 years.
-She is always curious and wants to learn more when it comes to health.
-She is not only taking care of herself, but she also tries her best to make other people health better.
-This is why Joan is so passionate about writing articles on health topics.
+Joan S. Wilson is a lifelong makeup and skincare enthusiast.
+She used to work as a makeup artist for 5 years.
+Joan is always curious and wants to learn more when it comes to makeup and skincare.
+She tries her best to make other people’s skin health better.
+This is why Joan is so passionate about writing articles on beauty topics.
+She always looks for products that are high-quality, dermatologist-tested, and does that it says on the label.
 In every article, she shares her knowledge to make your life healthier and happier!